Costa Rica Digital Nomad Visa Guide (2024)

 That’s one of the reasons it has low requirements and quick processing times.

-Well, it seems to have worked.
-According to the Nomad List, Costa Rica is among the top destinations for digital nomads.
-What’s more, women seem to favor it more than men, probably due to the excellent safety levels in Costa Rica (we’ll discuss that topic in detail later on).
+What’s more, women seem to favor it more than men, probably due to the excellent safety levels in Costa Rica (which we’ll discuss in detail later on).
 Even solo traveler women place Costa Rica high on their list of favorite countries to travel to.

 Top 10 countries that female digital nomads prefer